Prashant9511/Prashant_Mahajan_Portfolio/README.md

 N05C - Psycholeptics drugs, Hypnotics and sedatives drugs R03 - Drugs for obstructive airway diseases
 R06 - Antihistamines for systemic use
-Sales data are resampled to the hourly, daily, weekly and monthly periods.
+Sales data are resampled to the hourly, daily, weekly and monthly periods